How Soon After An Accident Does Whiplash Occur?

 Do Whiplash Symptoms Start Immediately?

 With treatment, these symptoms usually subside after a few weeks.
 It is important, though, that you don’t ignore your symptoms.
 Ignoring the pain of whiplash means that you may prolong your suffering.
-The longer you wait to seek treatment or to address your symptoms at home, the longer you may end up dealing with post-accident pain and stiffness.
+The longer you wait to seek treatment for whiplash or to address your symptoms at home, the longer you may end up dealing with post-accident pain and stiffness.

 The experts over at Accident Treatment Centers provide useful guidance for how to treat whiplash.
 They recommend the following: